frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🎯 **Goal** | Holistic insights combining all dimensions |
 | ☁️ **Cloud** | Multi-cloud (GCP + AWS) |

+### 💬 My Experience (How I'd explain it in an interview)

+> *"This project came from a frustration the creative team had — they were analyzing ad performance metrics in one tool, looking at creative assets in another, and reviewing copy effectiveness manually.
+Nobody could easily answer questions like 'what visual elements correlate with high ROAS?' or 'which copy style works best for this audience?'*
+>
+> *I built a multi-modal analysis pipeline that combined everything.
+For images, I used Vision AI on GCP and Rekognition on AWS to extract features — detecting objects, reading text with OCR, checking brand safety, analyzing color palettes.
+For video ads, Video Intelligence API would detect scenes, identify logos, and extract key frames.*
+>
+> *The copy analysis was the interesting part.
+I used Vertex AI and Bedrock to evaluate ad copy effectiveness — things like clarity, emotional appeal, urgency, call-to-action strength, and whether it matched the brand voice guidelines we defined.
+I fed the LLM the copy along with performance metrics and asked it to find patterns.*
+>
+> *Then I created multi-modal embeddings that combined visual features, text features, and performance metrics into a single representation.
+This let me build scoring models that could predict how well a creative would perform before it even launched.*
+>
+> *The whole system processed over 10,000 creatives monthly and cut manual review time by 70%.
+But the real win was the 18% improvement in ROAS — the creative team started making data-driven decisions about what visuals and copy to use, and it showed in the numbers."*

 ### 🏗️ Architecture

 ```